Tišnov

 Tišnov (/cs/; Tischnowitz) is a town in Brno-Country District in the South Moravian Region of the Czech Republic.
-It has about 9,200 inhabitants.
+It has about 9,300 inhabitants.
+The town proper is located on the Svratka River in the Boskovice Furrow.

+Tišnov was founded in the 13th century at the latest and officially became a town in 1788.
+The main landmarks of the town are the town hall from 1905 and the Church of Saint Wenceslaus from the 15th century.

 Administrative division

 Tišnov consists of five municipal parts (in brackets population according to the 2021 census):